Laboratory-Imaging/JOBS-examples/NIS_v6.10/32-Move_to_custom_focus/README.md

 ![GA3 Scatterplot](images/08-FocusCriteria_results.png)

-In the graph we can see that there are two peaks in the focus criterion value.
-An that the middle is at 500 µm.
+In the graph we can see that there are two peaks in the focus criterion value, the middle is at 500 µm.

 The GA3 recipe: [[View on GitHub](FocusScatterplot.ga3)] [[Download link](https://laboratory-imaging.github.io/JOBS-examples/NIS_v6.10/32-Move_to_custom_focus/FocusScatterplot.ga3)]